 Farmer Training Program

 The Come Thru Market farmer training program supports beginning farmers of color in Portland in building their farmers market readiness and success.
 This program is specifically designed for people of color, including immigrants and refugees.
-Priority will be given to Black and Indigenous applicants.
+Priority will be given to Black and Indigenous candidates.

 Farmers who are currently participating in a business development program will be reviewed on a case by case basis.

 We are looking for 6-8 farmers of color who meet the following criteria:

 Must have at least one year of hands-on farm production experience (growing for market, CSA, wholesale, on-farm employment or internship, participation in farmer training program, or similar)

 Must have fewer than 10 years hands-on farm production experience